Resources in iSchool: Internet Safety-Elementary

 - This iSchool course contains iSafe videos and webcasts, as well as other video and interactive content from various websites.
 Coordinators must preview all material to determine if it's appropriate for their students.
 The best way to utilize the course is to have it cloned to allow for customization.
 As time goes on, lesson plans and other helpful materials will be added.

-- Contact the district coordinator, Paula Setser-Kissick, for the Enrollment Key.
+- School personnel should contact the district coordinator, Paula Setser-Kissick, for the Enrollment Key.

 Since there isn't unlimited time to teach Internet Safety, it's important to cover the information with students in a way that's meaningful as well as efficent.
 The district has created a curriculum that rotates focus topics by grade level -- while still covering all topics required -- and strives to touch on different aspects of Internet Safety.
 Schools are not required to follow the curriculum.